Tech Salaries in India 2026: Real Numbers by Role

 Backend Engineer

-Backend engineers tend to command slightly higher salaries than frontend at the same experience level, particularly those with expertise in distributed systems, databases, and system design.
+Backend engineers command slightly higher salaries than frontend at the same experience level, particularly those with expertise in distributed systems, databases, and system design.
+Not sure why the market values backend more — seems like a bias that's slowly correcting itself — but the data is clear.

 | Experience | Range (Product Companies) |